santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 **P2:** Pilots reported instruments failing, compasses spinning, and sky turning yellow before vanishing

+**P3:** Vessels "literally vanished into thin air" as if "snatched into another dimension" or "flown through a hole in the sky"

+**P4:** The area is a "disturbing and almost unbelievable place" in the "world's catalogue of unexplained mysteries"

-**P3:** Disappearances are increasing despite modern search technology and better record-keeping
+**P5:** Disappearances are increasing despite modern search technology and better record-keeping

 **Conclusion:** Therefore, the disappearances in the Bermuda Triangle are not normal maritime/aviation accidents